 Scholarships, unlike loans, do not have to be paid back, which means they are free.
-Scholarships are not usually your main source of money for college, but they are definitely worth researching and seeking.
+Scholarships are not usually your main source of money for college, but they can help ease the financial burden of your education.
 Each scholarship will have unique application requirements.
-Often you will need letters of recommendation, a resume of your work, activities, and accomplishments, and an essay tailored to the scholarship program.
-Nationwide there are thousands of scholarships available, and you should consider using a free scholarship search tool to help you find appropriate selections.
+Often you will need letters of recommendation; a résumé of your work, activities, and accomplishments; and/or an essay tailored to the scholarship program.
+Nationwide, there are thousands of scholarships available, and you should consider using a free scholarship search tool to help you find appropriate selections.
 Never pay for a scholarship search service.

 Scholarships are available from states, colleges, and private sources.
 Most will require a separate application process with strict deadlines for consideration.
-Each state will have a website listing available state scholarships as will each college.
+Each state will have a website listing available state scholarships, as will each college.
 A good source for scholarship information is your high school guidance counselor.
-High Schools often keep lists of scholarships that students from your school have received in previous years.
-You may want to consider a college scholarship search service to help you identify private scholarships, but never pay for this service as there are plenty of really good free sources.
-The Scholarship Scam web page offers excellent guidance on how to identify and avoid scholarship scams
+High schools often keep lists of scholarships that students from your school have received in previous years.
+You may want to consider a college scholarship search service to help you identify private scholarships, but never pay for one of these services, as there are plenty of really good free sources.
+The Scholarship Scams website offers excellent guidance on how to identify and avoid scholarship scams

-- Home - Florida Student Scholarship & Grant Programs (floridastudentfinancialaidsg.org)
+- Florida Student Scholarship & Grant Programs (Office of Student Financial Assistance)